eltociear/xgen-timeseries/README.md

 ## Generate new Time Series

-### Using the `GenerationPipeline`
+### Using the `TimeGenerationPipeline`

-The easiest way to launch a data generation from a trained model consists in using the built-in `GenerationPipeline` provided in XGen.
-Say you want to generate 100 samples using a `MAFSampler` all you have to do is 1) relaod the trained model, 2) define the sampler's configuration and 3) create and launch the `GenerationPipeline`.
+The easiest way to launch a data generation from a trained model consists in using the built-in `TimeGenerationPipeline` provided in XGen.
+Say you want to generate 100 samples using a `MAFSampler` all you have to do is 1) relaod the trained model, 2) define the sampler's configuration and 3) create and launch the `TimeGenerationPipeline`.

 ### Samplers Modules